ibm-cloud-docs/account/iam-userid_keys.md

 To create an API key by using the CLI, use the following command:

-1. Enter `ibmcloud iam api-key-create NAME [-d DESCRIPTION] [-f, --file FILE]` in your command prompt, and specify a name, description, and file for saving your key.
+1. Enter `ibmcloud iam api-key-create NAME [-d DESCRIPTION] [-f, --file FILE]`, and specify a name, description, and file for saving your key.
 See the following example:

 ```bash
 ibmcloud iam api-key-create MyKey -d "this is my API key" --file key_file